splunk/public-o11y-docs/get-started/core2o11y/compare/compare.rst

 .. meta::
    :description: This page explains the purpose and functionality differences between the Splunk platform and Splunk Observability Cloud.

-The Splunk platform and Observability Cloud have different purposes and somewhat different functionality.
-The two combine in a native integration to simultaneously meet your security and observability needs.
+The Splunk platform and Observability Cloud are different platforms that work together for an end-to-end solution that meets your security and observability needs.

 Compare purpose
 ==========================================================================================
-The Splunk platform, a Security Information and Event Management (SEIM) tool, is the most thorough logging solution for security.
-With your Splunk platform instance, you can analyze and prevent security breaches, while Observability Cloud provides comprehensive observability across your stack.
+The Splunk platform enables you to collect, search, monitor, report, and analyze all of your real-time and historical machine data, making it the most thorough logging solution for security.
+With your Splunk platform instance, you can prevent security breaches and do some observability and IT operations work.

+Observability Cloud, on the other hand, provides comprehensive observability across your stack.
 With Splunk Observability Cloud, you can:

 - Prevent site downtime